fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/plot-types-in-fusiontime.md

 }
 ```

-### Y-Axis Configuration
+### Y-axis Configuration

-In FusionTime, you can also style the data plots specifically.
+In FusionTime, you can also style specific data plots.
 These styling will be scoped to only the set of plots for which the style has been defined.
 In the `yAxis` object the `style` object is defined under the `plot` object.
 The rest of the steps are the same as the plot configuration method.

 **Syntax**: